Pipeline protester, accused of shooting at officers, charged...

 Fallis was arrested at two previous Dakota Access Pipeline protests in Morton County, for disorderly conduct on Aug.
 12 and criminal trespass on Sept.
 30. She has pleaded not guilty to the charges, both misdemeanors.
 Her attorney in those two cases couldn’t immediately be reached for comment, and she did not yet have an attorney listed in the attempted murder case.

-Authorities arrested 141 people Thursday as more than 200 officers cleared protesters from roadblocks they had set up on Highway 1806 and a camp they had established on the pipeline’s property along the highway to block Dakota Access construction from reaching the Missouri River about a mile to the east.
+The mass arrests Thursday came as more than 200 officers cleared protesters from roadblocks they had set up on Highway 1806 and a camp they had established on the pipeline’s property along the highway to block Dakota Access construction from reaching the Missouri River about a mile to the east.

+Pipeline construction continued Monday, which was originally the date Dakota Access had scheduled as the deadline for mechanical completion of the pipeline.
+Now that date is unknown as the U.S. Army Corps of Engineers has yet to issue an easement for the Lake Oahe crossing.

+Meanwhile, the Morton County Sheriff’s Department released additional information about the temporary holding cells that were used to hold arrestees before they were processed and brought to several jails across the state.
+Critics including Cheyenne River Sioux Chairman Harold Frazier have described the chain-link cells as dog kennels.